stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 For each round `n` until nomination has finished (see below), a node starts _echoing_ the available peer `v` with the highest value of `priority(n, v)` from among the nodes in `neighbors(n)`.
-To echo `v`, the node merges any valid values from `v`'s `votes` and `accepted` sets to its own `votes` set.
-Values rejected by the higher-layer application's validity function are ignored.
+Echoing a peer `v` means merging any valid values from `v`'s `votes` and `accepted` sets to one's own `votes` set.
+However, values rejected by the higher-layer application's validity function are ignored and not merged.

 The validity function must not depend on state that can permanently differ across nodes.
-By way of example, it is okay to reject values that are syntactically ill-formed, that are semantically incompatible with the previous slot's value, that contain invalid digital signatures, that contain timestamps more than 5 seconds in the future, or that specify upgrades to unknown versions of the protocol.
-By contrast, a the application cannot reject values that are incompatible with the results of a DNS query or some dynamically retrieved TLS certificate, as different nodes could see different results when doing such queries.
+By way of example, it is okay to reject values that are syntactically ill-formed, that are semantically incompatible with the previous slot's value, that contain invalid digital signatures, that contain timestamps in the future, or that specify upgrades to unknown versions of the protocol.
+By contrast, the application cannot reject values that are incompatible with the results of a DNS query or some dynamically retrieved TLS certificate, as different nodes could see different results when doing such queries.

 Nodes must not send an `SCPNomination` message until at least one of the `votes` or `accepted` fields is non-empty.
 When these fields are